So you have setup OpenShift Container Platform and try to deploy your first image, dockerhub's nginx image and what do we get...an error:

 root may not work - Openshift cookbook

-A massive blow to developer experience coming from standard Kubernetes.
+A massive blow to developer experience coming from using standard vanilla Kubernetes or RKE (Rancher Kubernetes Distro).

 This is a very important consideration and the people at Red Hat Openshift have taken a stand against unnecessarily running containers as root.
 From what I have read kubernetes and docker swarm don't care, they will run your root container.